justinbrewer/warframe-linux/README.md

+## If you're getting crashes
+Report them on winehq.
+Nothing on my launcher can fix what wine breaks.
+All this does is set up a prefix.
+If you find a missing override or library, report it, but do not report crashes here without an answer.

 ## Installation Instructions

 Please be sure to install wine system dependencies.
 This can usually be achieved by installing wine on your system through your package manager.
 Additional help can be found here: